 I’m often handling several projects at once (both internal and client side).
 Many of my clients work with me for years – Basecamp allows me to archive old projects, grant specific access to contractors and clients and manage everything in one convenient location.
 (Bonus Tip: Harvest Billing time tracking integrates directly into Basecamp).
 To store client contact information, I use Highrise – a product from the makers of BaseCamp.

 The easiest and best video conferencing service I’ve ever used.
 Easy to schedule and use all over the world.
 Pro tip: Zoom can record audio AND video – great for blog interviews and online courses.

 Get off of email and into Slack.
 I’m on multiple client teams – which means massive amounts of emails.
 Slack is a messaging service that lets you instantly chat with team members and cut down on the email monster.
 Send files, share info and get instant feedback.

 I love Wufoo!
 Simple form management – easily allow me to create intake forms, questionnaires, surveys and testimonial follow-ups.
 Great for getting instant feedback from readers and clients.
 Powerful software that can even be used to take payments.

 ConvertKit – $ varies

 As a designer, I’ve used all sorts of newsletter tools – from the big guns, to the archaic to the high-end customized systems.
-I just recently made the switch from Mailchimp to ConverKit and I couldn’t be happier.
+I just recently made the switch from Mailchimp to ConvertKit and I couldn’t be happier.
 I make active use of tagging functionality – that way I can send specific information to segments of my list.

 Pro tip: If you’ve got a WordPress site, you can offer different opt-ins after each blog post with their great ConvertKit plugin.
 Check out my in-depth training on how to create a landing page using ConvertKit here.